Chromatography Conferences | HPLC Conferences | conference series

 About Conference

-The organizing committee for Advanced Chromatography 2024 invites analytical experts, researchers, professors, students, and industry professionals to attend the 16th International Conference and Expo on Chromatography Techniques.
-The conference will be held May 16-17, 2024 in Rome, Italy.
+The organizing committee for Advanced Chromatography 2025 invites analytical experts, researchers, professors, students, and industry professionals to attend the 17th International Conference and Expo on Chromatography Techniques.
+The conference will be held April 07-08, 2025 in Vancouver, Canada.

 The conference aims to provide a forum for researchers in analytical chemistry, pharmacy, pharmacology, bioinformatics, and other life sciences to share critical analyses of new data and cutting-edge research findings related to advances in HPLC and other chromatography techniques.
 The conference offers an opportunity for analytical experts from diverse scientific backgrounds to present their research and for students and young researchers to learn from more experienced scientists.